maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 The working copy is the easiest point in history to recall because it is in the root of the repository.
 Recalling it doesn't even require a Git command.
 It is also the least permanent point in history.
 The user can make a dozen versions of a file, but, unless they are added, Git won't record any of them.

 The commit that `HEAD` points is very easy to recall.
 It is at the tip of the branch that is checked out.
-To see its content, the user can just stash[*explain this] and then examine the working copy.
+To see its content, the user can just stash[^4] and then examine the working copy.
 At the same time, `HEAD` is the most frequently changing ref.

 The commit that a concrete ref points at is easy to recall.
 The user can simply check out that branch.
 The tips of branches change less frequently that `HEAD`, but still frequently enough for them to be ephemeral.

 It is possible to recall a commit that is not pointed at by any ref.
 The further back the user goes, the harder it will be for them to sort through the content and reassemble the meaning of a commit in their human brain.
-But, the further back they go, the less likely it is that someone will have changed history since they last looked*[rebase].
+But, the further back they go, the less likely it is that someone will have changed history since they last looked[^5].

 ## Check out a commit